Recruiting Strategy

 None of what’s been mentioned should be a decisive indicator as to whether or not you should hire an overqualified candidate.
 What these points should indicate is that hiring managers and recruiters need to be aware of the precarity that comes with overqualified candidates.
 Here are some important questions you need to ask and be aware of before making the final decision on an overqualified candidate.

+One of the most important ways to answer these questions is with open, transparent lines of communication.
+Communicating with your candidates and making sure expectations on both sides are understood will help avoid many of the above-mentioned hiring pitfalls.
 One of the best ways to create a hiring strategy around qualified and overqualified candidates is through an organizational platform like a CRM.
 Loxo’s CRM+ATS platform will make communicating with, tracking, and storing candidates easier than ever.
 Try your Loxo demo today.